Dynamsoft/capture-vision-nodejs-samples/lambda/README.md

 # Use Dynamsoft Capture Vision for Node in Lambda

-This sample shows how to deploy a lambda barcode decoding service.
+This sample shows how to deploy a barcode decoding service in AWS Lambda.

 ## Prerequisites